 Key responsibilities:

 DSI is your home within ADLM if you’re passionate about laboratory informatics, data science, or AI.
 As a Scientific Division, DSI brings together members who want to learn, network, and contribute to advancing data-driven laboratory medicine.
+The Data Science & Informatics Division's scope of practice ranges from clinical laboratory information system issues to the interoperability of the laboratory with practitioners in interactive clinical decision support.

 Key responsibilities: